Reginald-Gillespie/KPPM/README.md

 # Idea
-Create a single program who's spin-offs are indexed as libraries, and can be required.
+Create a single program who's spin-offs are indexed as libraries, and can be imported/required by name.

 This way, instead of a user specifying  `await require(6536968313421824, "printutils")`, they can use `await require("bimum.printutils")`